OW-HGR/Debt-and-investment-quarterly/README.md

 The first script, `01 read straight from xlsx.R` loads each tab from the published sheets from the input folder, sets the column names from whichever row they are in, and drops any blank rows from the top of the sheet.
 The identification of the row with the column names was done manually because we want to be extra sure that we've got the right value.
 20 tabs are used as of Q2 2019-20.

-The data is originally published in a wide format, with a row for each LA, a column for each variable, and a value at the intersection of each.
+The data is originally published in a wide format: a row for each LA, a column for each variable, and a value at the intersection of each.
 This script converts these to a long format, where there is only one value per row, with the metadata given as columns.
 More on the difference between wide data and long data [here](https://en.wikipedia.org/wiki/Wide_and_narrow_data)

-The 20 long tables are then labelled with the coverage date and the name of the original spreadsheet and tab, stacked into one table, and tidied up to remove unwanted columns and rows, and set the data types of the vectors.
+The 20 long tables are then labelled with the coverage date and the name of the original spreadsheet and tab, stacked into one table, tidied up to remove unwanted columns and rows, and formatted to set the data types of the vectors to numerics and factors.

 Because tabs are loaded by index number rather than name, and dates are added manually, there is a risk that the wrong date is applied.
 There is a check built in here that write a table showing the date and tab name.
 Just check that they are aligned.